codersbliss/scoreme_hackathon/readme.md

-# 📄 PDF Table Extractor
+# 📄 PDF TO EXCEL CONVERTOR

 A lightweight Python tool to extract tabular data from system-generated PDFs and save them into an Excel file — **without using Tabula or Camelot**.